 The wide burner head of the FMS-116 and 116T gas stoves are a definite advantage with wider pans, but only in use, not necessarily so when storing with a gas canister inside a small pot.
 While the Optimus Crux is not a badge engineered copy of the Fire Maple, the Crux does provide a partial solution to the storage issue.
 It has an ingenious rotating burner that enables the stove to take up less room when packed and it can be tucked away in the concave base of a gas canister.
 However, as always, added features adds weight and the Optimus Crux weighs some 88g.
 Of note, some Crux users find the rotating burner head can wobble slightly when in use.
 A Lite version of the Crux without rotating head reduced weight by 11g to 72g but lost the advantage of foldability so there is little if any point in purchasing that option.
 While the burner head on the FMS-116T looks identical to that found on the Optimus Crux the technology and construction is different.
 Additionally, the FMS-116T produces less CO than the Optimus when burning.
 This should never be an issue however as it is vital to provide sufficient ventilation when heating or cooking with any backpacking stove.

-If looking for a reliable and reasonably lightweight remote canister stove with generator coil that can be used with inverted gas canisters for colder weather and four season camping, then Fire Maple have also produced stoves that utilise this burner head.
-Two of the best and lightest are included in the listing below and will be looked at in a separate post by Three Points of the Compass.
+If looking for a reliable and reasonably lightweight remote canister stove with generator coil that can be used with inverted gas canisters for colder weather and four season camping, then Fire Maple have also produced remote canister stoves that utilise this burner head.
+Two of the best and lightest are included in the listing below and are looked at in a separate post.
 Away from Fire Maple inverted canister options, the 173g Kovea Spider model KB-1109 is one of the best choices though that stove is a slightly heavier option.

 |FMS-300T||Wasp / Hornet||Canister top||No||Stainless steel / aluminium / copper / titanium||2600W 8870 BTU/hr||43g|